-Somehow it’s already June with many educators and administrators gearing up for the end of the school year and trying to give graduates a good send off, while also having to contemplate the beginning of the next school year and all the decisions that entails.
-Due to timeline and distribution complexities created by the pandemic many schools are having to make choices about outfitting their learning environments for September right now – and very quickly.
+Due to timeline and distribution complexities created by the pandemic many schools are having to make choices about outfitting their learning environments for September right now and very fast.
 That is a lot of pressure on educators and administrators at a time when there is so much else that needs their attention as well.
-So although it’s understandable that these decisions may not be getting the full consideration they need, unfortunately the impact on students may be a negative one that affects them for many years to come.
+So although understandable that these decisions may not be getting the consideration they need, unfortunately students could be negatively impacted for many years to come.

 What we don’t want is the integrity of the learning space lost because of the necessity of decisions having to be made fast.
 In order to set students up for success they need learning environments that support them in their creativity and learning while also being healthy, safe and welcoming.

 This is why we strongly encourage conversation as the way forward to uncover workable solutions.
-Our team can advise on how to succeed with a “less is more” approach, or how to repurpose the furniture you already have, or how to make furniture choices that will have longer term benefits within the same budget.
-In order to support students and educators please communicate the challenges you’re facing and let us help you find a great outcome.
+Our team can advise on how to succeed with a less is more approach, or how to repurpose the furniture you already have, or how to make furniture choices that will have longer term benefits within the same budget.
+In order to support students or educators please communicate the challenges your facing and let us help you find a great outcome.
 We really are here to support you!

-Below are some guiding principles to help keep the integrity of student focused learning environments that often don’t require new purchases, but rather repurposing and re-envisaging.
+Below are five guiding principles to help keep the integrity of student focused learning environments that often don’t require new purchases, but rather repurposing.

 The aim is to have the flexibility to create both independent learning spaces and collaborative work areas.
 Start off by taking an inventory of what’s available to you and create your floor plan from there.
 Is the furniture, seating and storage being used efficiently?
 If not, consider repurposing, re-positioning them, or removing them.
 This will provide flexibility to try different seating options, like pushing a row of desks against a wall for an independent learning space or positioning them together to form a collaborative work space.

 There is now lots of research to show that optimal learning is possible when students are able to move.
-Consider classroom configurations that allow ease of movement between different areas so students can discover how they learn best.
-Or, think about introducing standing desks.
-Make sure everyone has enough table space for their books or laptops so no-one is cramped.
+Have a look at classroom configurations that allow ease of movement between different areas so students can discover how they learn best.
+Or think about introducing standing desks.
+Also make sure everyone has enough table space for their books or laptops so no-one is cramped.

 This may seem radical but teacher desks are remnants of a more traditional classroom design.
-They should be one the first items to reconsider when creating a student-centered learning environment.
-This idea of educators not having a set desk allows for a more student-centered collaborative style of teaching as well as a less hierarchical approach.
+They should be one the first items to consider when creating a student-centred learning environment.
+This idea of educators not having a set desk allows for a more student centred collaborative style of teaching as well as a less hierarchical approach.

-If removing the large teacher desk isn’t an option, instead think about how could it be moved or repurposed to support a vision for a student-centered learning environment.
-Rectangular tables or extra desks, if they’re available and uncluttered, can be used for a designated space like collaborative or creative work.
+If removing the large teacher desk isn’t an option, then how could it be moved or repurposed to support a vision for a student-centred learning environment?
+Rectangular tables or extra desks, if they’re available and uncluttered, can be used for a designated space, like collaborative or creative work.

 There is no prescribed method in which a classroom should be set up.
 Flexibility is key so it’s important to reassess the changes to see what is and isn’t working.